Jim Playfair

-James Playfair (born May 22, 1964) is a Canadian former ice hockey coach and defenceman.
+James Playfair (born May 22, 1964) is a Canadian former hockey coach and defenceman.
 He was drafted in the first round, 20th overall, by the Edmonton Oilers in the 1982 NHL entry draft.
 Following his retirement due to an injury, Playfair coached the Calgary Flames, Arizona Coyotes, and Oilers.

 Personal life

 Playfair was born on May 22, 1964, in Fort St. James, British Columbia.
 He grew up with two brothers and a sister.
 His elder brother Larry played in the National Hockey League (NHL) while their younger brother was killed at the age of 15 in a car accident.

 Playfair and his wife Roxane have three children together, including actor Dylan Playfair.

 Playing career

 Playfair played for the Fort Saskatchewan Traders of the Alberta Junior Hockey League before joining the Portland Winter Hawks of the Western Hockey League (WHL).
 While playing in Portland, Playfair became a highly ranked prospect for the 1982 NHL entry draft.
 He was ranked 24th overall by the NHL Central Scouting Bureau and was expected to be drafted in the second round.
 Playfair finished the 1981–82 season with five goals and 20 points through 85 games (regular and playoffs).
 Although the Winter Hawks qualified for the 1982 Memorial Cup, Playfair earned little playing time.
 Edmonton Oilers head scout Barry Fraser believed that if Playfair had played more, he would have been drafted earlier.
 The Oilers, Boston Bruins, and the New York Islanders were all planning to draft Playfair.
 He was ranked 10th on the Oilers' master draft list and was selected by them in the first round, 20th overall.

 Following the draft, Playfair trained at the University of Alberta with former Oilers power-skating instructor Audrey Bakewell and Alberta Golden Bears ice hockey team coach Clare Drake.
 He signed a multiyear contract with the Oilers before attending their 1982 training camp.
 During training camp and preseason competitions, he competed against John Blum and Randy Gregg for the sixth spot on the Oilers blueline.
 Playfair spent a month with the Oilers before being returned to the Winter Hawks for the 1982–83 season.
 As an alternate captain, Playfair helped the Winter Hawks win seven consecutive games to start the season.
 However, he suffered a knee injury in November and missed 19 games to recover from the surgery.
 By January, Playfair had recorded five goals and 15 assists for 20 points and a team-leading 146 penalty minutes.
 He served a one-game suspension in February after earning six game misconduct penalties.
 Playfair finished the regular season with eight goals and 27 assists through 63 games.